Computer screen displaying command prompt with network ping commands and timeout results.

 Hardware and Software

 Your monthly managed services fee covers management and support, but not the equipment itself.
-Budget separately for:
+Budget separately for workstations and laptops (replacement cycle: 4-5 years), servers and network equipment (replacement cycle: 5-7 years), software licenses, and cloud service subscriptions.

 Project Work